ykhemani-demo/packer-ubuntu-jammy-java/README.md

 ### Prerequisites

+#### Ubuntu Jammy Golden Image

+As mentioned above, this Packer template builds off of [packer-ubuntu-jammy](https://github.com/ykhemani-demo/packer-ubuntu-jammy).
+Build and register images from that Packer template if you haven't already done so.

 #### Software

 This Packer template has been tested with the following software on a Mac running macOS on Apple Silicon.